How to Deal with a Micromanaging Boss

 ClickUp Chat View

-Then, there’s ClickUp Chat View, which lets you hold real-time conversations within the platform.
-Use it to share updates, clarify tasks, or discuss concerns—all without needing a separate meeting or endless email threads.
+Then, there’s ClickUp Chat, which lets you hold real-time conversations within the platform.
+Use it to share updates, create tasks, send announcements, or discuss concerns—all without needing a separate meeting or endless email threads.

-By using @mentions and assigning comments directly within the chat, you can keep everyone focused and ensure action items are addressed promptly.
+By using @mentions, FollowUps, and turning comments into assigned tasks directly within the chat, you can keep everyone focused and ensure action items are addressed promptly.

 Tag team members and assign comments to keep the conversation focused and drive action